Choosing Outdoor Deck Materials? Here’s Where to Start.

 (Above) Sweeten homeowner Michelle and Nate’s deck renovation in Greenpoint, Brooklyn

 Serving as either an open gathering place or a cozy retreat, the deck has become a popular alternative to the patio and porch.
-This popularity is due in large part to improvements in outdoor deck materials.
-You have a range of types to choose from, for both durability and beauty.
+Outdoor deck materials have improved in durability and beauty, with a range of types to choose from.
 Rather than choosing based on looks alone, it’s useful to know the pros and cons of the most common material options available.

 No matter how you design it or outfit it with planters and pergolas, at its essence the deck is a large outdoor platform.
 Typically, it is connected to the house, and raised from the ground anywhere from a few inches to several feet.
 This is in contrast to a patio, which is made of stone or concrete and set into the earth.

 You will find many choices for joining systems.
 Some systems conceal screw heads, for a cleaner appearance and and to keep water from seeping into screw holes.
 Other systems are designed to allow expansion and contraction of the boards.
 “Decking boards with slotted sides can be installed using a clip system, so you do not have to surface fasten the boards,” says Doug L. Mucher, Senior Marketing Manager for CertainTeed.
 “This provides a cleaner installation.”

 To ensure your deck is in compliance, deck supports are best installed by an experienced contractor who knows the local codes and zoning laws.
 Some cities or counties require approval from the planning commission and inspections during the building process.
 Keep in mind: these rules might limit your grand plans, or require some creative adaptations.
 It’s wise to consult with your contractor before proceeding with the build.
 “Most homeowners can handle replacing the deck surface,” says Mucher.
 “However, if the project requires the deck substructure to be built as well, you’ll most likely want to hire a contractor.
 A contractor can be required to make sure it is built to code.”